BoostIO/tachijs/readme.md

 - :checkered_flag: Highly testable. (all props in `req` and `res` are injectable so you don't have to mock at all.)
 - :zap: `async/await` request handler like Koa without any configurations.
 - :factory: Based on expressjs.
-(You can use all good things of the mature libary, express.js)
+(You can benefit from using this mature library)
 - :wrench: Written in Typescript.

 ## Why?